bcambel/uber-mail/README.md

 - Flask
 - Flask Restful
+- Flask Restful Swagger (API Documentation)
 - Flask Admin
+- Sentry (Error reporting)

 components and behind the scenes uses SQLAlchemy to store the incoming mail requests into the database.
-A separate process polls the database and tries to send email to the parties.
+A separate process (Mail Service) polls the database and tries to send email to the 3rd parties.

+### Experience

+- Python (experienced 2+ years)
+- Flask (somewhat experienced)
+- Postgres (experienced)

+The last 1.5+ years, I haven't been active on Python that much, there might be some missing bits and pieces, not doing things in the Pythonic way.

+I kept the application side as simple as possible.
+No HTML page, API only.

 ## Installation